nastasiaoginska/Understanding-Trade-offs-in-Email-Marketing-Products/README.md

 > **How is the email marketing market structured by value propositions, pains, and trade-offs — and where is there room for a new product archetype?**

 This project intentionally avoids prediction.
 Its goal is **structure discovery**, not forecasting.

 ## Data

-**Unit of analysis:** product (one row per product)
+**Unit of analysis:** one product (one row per product).

-**Key fields used:**
+**Fields used in the analysis:**
 - `name`
-- `pros_themes` — predefined positive themes (semicolon-separated)
+- `pros_themes` — predefined positive themes selected by users (semicolon-separated)
-- `cons_themes` — predefined negative themes (semicolon-separated)
+- `cons_themes` — predefined negative themes selected by users (semicolon-separated)

-Additional metadata (ratings, reviews, pricing, segments) exists but is not required for the core unsupervised analysis.
+Additional metadata (ratings, number of reviews, pricing, market segment) is available but not required for the core unsupervised analysis.

-### Important note on data semantics
+### Notes on data semantics

-- Pros and cons are selected from a **controlled vocabulary** on the source platform.
+- Pros and cons are chosen from a **predefined set of themes** on the source platform.
-- Themes are consistent across products (good for comparison).
+- This ensures **consistent labeling across products**, which makes cross-product comparison reliable.
-- Themes are **categorical signals**, not detailed explanations (e.g. “Missing Features” does not specify *which* features).
+- Themes represent **high-level signals**, not detailed explanations.
+  For example, *“Missing Features”* indicates perceived lack of functionality but does not specify which exact features are missing.

 ## Methodology (CRISP-DM aligned)